mystique920/mcp-pandoc-ts/README.md

 # mcp-pandoc-ts: A Document Conversion MCP Server (TypeScript/Host Service Version)

+**⚠️ Status: Preview Release ⚠️**

+This is an initial release.
+While core functionality (Markdown, HTML, PDF, DOCX, TXT conversion) has been tested, other formats like **LaTeX and EPUB are currently untested**.
+Please report any issues.

 This project provides document conversion capabilities via the Model Context Protocol (MCP).
 It uses a **two-component architecture**:

 1.  **`mcp-pandoc-ts` (This Directory):** A TypeScript-based MCP server designed to run inside a container (e.g., within LibreChat).
 It receives MCP requests via stdio.